 Web pages have no state.
 That's a technical term; it means that web pages are dumb.
 They cannot remember choices you make from one page to the next.
 We use cookies as a way to help web pages to "remember things" - like the fact that you have logged in, or you chose the Euro, or you added something to your shopping cart, or decided to view the website in French.

 A cookie is "read-only", that means it cannot execute code.
-In and of itself a cookie file is safe and harmless.
-The danger is that some companies are using them to track and profile user behaviour across multiple domains.
-These cookies are often "persistent" and "Third Party".
-What does that mean?
+The cookie file itself is totally harmless.
+The danger is that some companies are using them to track and profile user behaviour across multiple domains, and this is why European legislators are concerned about cookies.

-Under European legislation you are required to inform your visitors about the nature of the cookies used (session, persistent, first party, third party), as well as naming them, describing their purpose and, in some cases, gaining consent to their use before the cookies are even stored.
+Under European legislation you are required to inform your visitors about the nature of the cookies used (session, persistent, first party, third party), as well as naming them, describing their purpose and, where cookies are persistent, gaining consent to their use before the cookies are stored on the end-user's device.

 Session Cookies versus Persistent Cookies